 This is an important step, especially in relation to Department of Employment, as there are many cases where the Department of Employment are unwilling to properly investigate a complaint.

-To apply extra pressure on Centrelink and your job agency, please write to us (firstname.lastname@example.org) about what happened to you and we will post it on our facebook and website.
+To apply extra pressure on Centrelink and your job agency, please post your story on our forum (anonymously if you wish) about what happened to you.
 This is an important step as not only will it apply extra pressure on Centrelink, it will also help other unemployed workers and the general public understand the reality of unemployment in Australia.